SELab-2/Dr-Trottoir-4/docs/wiki-pages/database.md

 An example of a data migration file is [0002_auto_20230227_1453.py](../backend/base/migrations/0002_auto_20230227_1453.py).

 ## Fixtures
-**Fixtures** in django are another useful way to dump data and add the data to our database.
-An example of a fixtures is [dump-data.json](https://github.com/SELab-2/Dr-Trottoir-4/blob/develop/backend/dumpdata.json).
+**Fixtures** in django are another useful way to dump data and add the data to our database, and they are our preferred method.
+An example of a fixtures file is [datadump.json](https://github.com/SELab-2/Dr-Trottoir-4/blob/develop/backend/datadump.json).

 In order to create a data dump of our database file using docker, we can use the command:
 ```bash